tforteni/story-map/README.md

 # e.g. python3 -m src.main data/example1.txt 1
 ```

 You can run the program on your own text files.
 I suggest using simple sentences.
-The generated map will be called map.png and will be saved in the story-map directory.
+The generated map will be called map.png and will be saved in the code directory.